 When the weather is warm head to any of the amazing beaches.
 Alternatively when it’s too hot, there’s a whole host of air conditioned indoor activities to choose from in the city.

-If money is tight, also do not worry, there’s so many free things to do in Dubai too!
+If money is tight, also do not worry, there are so many free things to do in Dubai too!

 Cons of Living in Dubai

 No place on earth comes without at least a few cons.
-In Dubai, there aren’t too many things we can list as a disadvantage, but nevertheless we’ve listed 3.
+In Dubai, there aren’t too many things we can list as a disadvantage, but nevertheless we’ve listed six of them.

 1. Religious Principles and Rules